marcosmarxm/airflow-testing-ci-workflow/assets/how-to/create-dag-using-tdd.md

 If we execute the DAG in the Airflow UI it will be successful in execution.
 Now we need to have it run during our test.

 Airflow offers several commands through its **cli** (commands execute in the terminal).
 The command `airflow dags backfill --start_date DAG_ID` allows you to trigger a DAG on a specific date.
-[Link to doc] (https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html# backfill).
+[Link to the documentation](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html#backfill).
 This command is perfect for our case. <br>
 We can execute this command in the terminal... so we'll take advantage of Python and execute it using the _subprocess_ library.
 ```python